django-cms/django-cms/docs/getting_started/plugin_reference.rst

 Inherit
 *******

-Displays all plugins of an other page or an other language.
+Displays all plugins of another page or another language.
 Great if you need always the same plugins on a lot of pages.

 For installation be sure you have the following in your project's